Here’s When You Will and Won’t Pay Resort Fees on Award Stays Here’s When You Will and Won’t Pay Resort Fees on Award Stays

 Here’s When You Will and Won’t Pay Resort Fees on Award Stays

-Nothing ruins a points-and-miles junky’s vibe quite like resort fees—sometimes referred to as destination fees—especially when you have to pay these on your “free” award stays.
-Unfortunately, these additional charges are a part of travel that doesn’t seem to be going away any time soon.
+Nothing ruins a “free” award stay where you're using your points quite like a pesky resort fee.
+Sometimes referred to as “destination fees,” these additional charges are a part of travel that doesn’t seem to be going away any time soon.

 The good news is that not all hotel loyalty programs charge resort fees on award stays, although there are plenty that do.
-Here’s a look into all of the major loyalty programs where you might use points for award stays, so you know when you will and won't pay resort fees.
+Here’s a look at many of the major loyalty programs where you might use points, so you know when you will and won't pay resort fees on award stays.

-A resort or destination fee is an extra charge properties can tack on to “cover” the cost of amenities.
-From the use of facilities—such as the pool or gym—to simply using hotel features like Wi-Fi, resort fees abound.
-Fees can range from a few dollars a night all the way up to well over a hundred dollars per night.
-Looking at you Fisher Island Resort and Club in Miami.
+A resort or destination fee is an additional charge that properties can impose to “cover” the cost of amenities.
+This fee can include the use of facilities, such as the pool or gym, as well as general hotel features like Wi-Fi.
+Fees can range from a few dollars per night to well over $150 per day of your stay.
+Looking at you, Fisher Island Resort and Club in Miami.

 Even if you never step foot in the pool or touch the Wi-Fi, you'll still be responsible for paying these fees.
 Worst of all, award stays using your points or free night certificates aren't always immune to these extra costs.
-However, several brands do waive these fees when you're staying with points or free night certificates.
+However, several loyalty programs waive these fees when you use your points or free night certificates to book your stays.

 Let's take a look at the policies in place for each major hotel loyalty program.